 Today I want to share an interesting recipe that transforms the taste of tiramisu into a bite in the form of a truffle.
-The idea of shaping this unique flavor from the Italian culinary tradition into such a well-balanced and balanced-in-quantity product impressed me as soon as I saw it.
+The idea is to shape this unique flavor from the Italian culinary tradition into a well-balanced and balanced-in-quantity product.
+Which it has impressed me as soon as I saw it.

-The options for preparing this dessert, starting with the classic method in a tray, which we usually eat for several days and it loses its taste, have always bothered me.
+The options for preparing this dessert, start with the classic method in a tray.
+Which we usually eat for several days and loses its taste, has always bothered me.

-Over time, in order to avoid this shortcoming, I came across options were cooking in cups, in smaller quantities, sounded like an interesting solution to me, until I came across this option, of course, on a French website 🙂
+Over time, in order to avoid this shortcoming.
+I came across options that were cooking in cups, in smaller quantities, which sounded like an interesting solution to me.
+Until I came across this option, of course, on a French website 🙂

 150 gr. - lady finger biscuits.